For me, plotting is like hanging up a large load of laundry.

-Picture it, a beautiful Monday in June.
-The air is fresh, the breeze is flappy, and you’re doing three loads of wash.
-Don’t you dare use that drier.
-Get a rope and two poles.
+Picture it, a beautiful day in June.
+The air is fresh, the breeze is flappy, and you’ve got three loads of wash to do.
+But just your luck, the drier’s not working.
+So get a rope and two poles.

 - Tie one end of the rope to the house.

-- Tie the other end to that big old maple at the end of the yard.
+- Tie the other end to that maple over there near the fence.

-- That way you can hang all the light laundry on the long length of rope, scenes which develop core conflict and character and move the story.
+- That way you can hang all the light laundry on the long length of rope, scenes that introduce characters or develop core conflict and character and move the story in short strokes.
 Clamp the heavier stuff to the smaller lengths toward the end of the rope.

-When I start to plot, I know the beginning and the end and the two plot pivots, all subject to change of course.
+Before I start to plot, I know my characters inside and out, or at least I think I do.
+I also know the beginning, the end, and the two plot pivots—all subject to change of course.
 I jot in the bones of these five scenes intermingled with some character sketches, perhaps the arcs of the most important players, and pretty soon, the story is writing itself.

-When you read fiction, whether it’s a short story or novella or novel, look for those two pivotal plot points.
-Name them, re-read them, because it’s around these two points that meaning clings to the story like barnacles to a ship.
+And when I read fiction, whether it’s a short story or novella or novel, I always look for these two pivotal plot points.
+I stare at them, read them slowly, re-read them, because it’s around these two points that the story blossoms, and meaning clings to them, like barnacles on a ship.

 Photos: Hanging Laundry from Chiot’s Run (Flickr), Creative Commons.